AberFray/how-to-make-game-cheats-and-anticheats/2. Cheats/Cheats 3/README.md

  cheatsRunning = false;
  break;
  }
- Sleep(500); // Sleep to stop re-toggles
+ Sleep(200); // Sleep to stop re-toggles
  }
 }
 ```

-This also uses a global variable checking if the cheats are running.
+This also uses another global variable checking if the cheats are running.

 Back to the main code, it runs a constant loop where it first grabs the players location data